jeffgauthier/toynano/README.md

 # Dependencies

 Those are not used in the actual code, but are set as required dependencies just for testing.
-When running the installation instructions below, you should see that these two packages being installed.
+When running the installation instructions below, you should see these two packages being installed.

  - pandas (latest)
  - numpy (latest)